 Pro:Idiom® – video encryption technology used by the hospitality industry to protect HD content in hotels.
 A smartbox will encrypt the video with Pro:Idiom and TV or set back box will decrypt the signal in the room at the TV.

 Verimatrix Video Content Authority System™ (VCAS) – the U.S. hotel industry has adopted this encryption technology primarily for video on demand (VOD).
 To keep licensing costs lower, VCAS is used for FTG programming that is used for VOD property wide.
 A smartbox will encrypt the audio/video programming in VCAS and the TV or set back box will decode the video in the room at the TV.
-An additional Key Server will be needed since only the VCAS encryption is implemented in the smartbox.
+The VCAS encryption is implemented in the smartbox.

 HD Over Coax – using existing coaxial wiring, this transcoding technology allows analog HD video to be converted to digital video.
 This method contains no encryption, but does provide watermarking.
 Certain content or property types, such as Premium channels and hotels, are not approved for this type of content distribution.